sedol1339/files/abstracts.md

 Ørebæk, O.-E., & Geitle, M. (2021).
 Exploring the Hyperparameters of XGBoost Through 3D Visualizations.
 AAAI Spring Symposium Combining Machine Learning with Knowledge Engineering.
 Retrieved from https://www.semanticscholar.org/paper/Exploring-the-Hyperparameters-of-XGBoost-Through-3D-%C3%98reb%C3%A6k-Geitle/4b5895a52efa17c60b6bbd693f80594c0e10440c

 Ortiz, J., Evans, T., & Davison, A. J. (2021).
 A visual introduction to Gaussian Belief Propagation. arXiv, 2107.02308.
 Retrieved from https://arxiv.org/abs/2107.02308v1

-Rame, A., Dancette, C., & Cord, M. (2021).
-Fishr: Invariant Gradient Variances for Out-of-Distribution Generalization. arXiv, 2109.02934.
-Retrieved from https://arxiv.org/abs/2109.02934v3

-    - We propose Fishr regularization for OOD generalization
-    - Fishr enforces that domain-level variances of gradients are matched across training domains
-    - This is based on the relations between the gradient covariance, the Fisher Information and the Hessian of the loss
-    - Fishr achieves SOTA on the DomainBed benchmark

 Roberts, D. A., Yaida, S., & Hanin, B. (2021).
 The Principles of Deep Learning Theory. arXiv, 2106.10165.
 Retrieved from https://arxiv.org/abs/2106.10165v2